 Turkish pomegranate syrup is a remarkably versatile product.
 It can be used simply as a sweet, e.g. with yoghurt or ice cream, or, even simpler, dribbled onto dark chocolate.
 But its complex flavour, mixing sweetness, sourness and a profound fruitiness in a way that is comparable to balsamic vinegar, offers other possibilities.
 It works wonderfully as part of the dressing on green salads and it goes extremely well with anything involving tomatoes or carrots.
 On our gulet cruises, it regularly makes an appearance as a condiment, along with oil and vinegar.
 In my own kitchen, it is a standard ingredient - in small quantities - for dark sauces accompanying red meat or poultry, adding a surprising twist of aroma as well as a dash of colour.

-For more information on the role and style of gastronomy on our tours, also have a look at our Food Tours page.
+For more information on the role and style of gastronomy on our tours, have a look at our food tours.